apache/mxnet/docs/api/symbolic-node.rst

    :type scalar: float, required

-   :param scalar_on_right: scalar operand is on the right.
+   :param scalar_on_left: scalar operand is on the left.
-   :type scalar_on_right: boolean, optional, default=False
+   :type scalar_on_left: boolean, optional, default=False

    :param Base.Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.